Jnolley/alcohol-label-verification/submission-docs/BONUS_FEATURES.md

 ## 7. Professional UI with Loading States and Error Handling

 ### Implementation
-Polished Angular application with loading indicators, error messages, toast notifications, and responsive design using TailwindCSS.
+Polished Angular application with comprehensive state management, loading indicators, error messages, toast notifications, and responsive design using TailwindCSS.

 ### Why It Was Added
 Users expect professional applications to: